craigwardman/ChunkingRedisClient/README.md

 * Implementing the StackExchange Connection Multiplexer<br/>
   - This is handled by the RedisDatabaseFactory<br/>
-  - Not using the usual "Lazy<ConnectionMulitplexer>" approach, as I want to support one multiplexer per connection string (if your app is dealing with more than 1 cache)<br/>
+  - Not using the usual `Lazy<ConnectionMulitplexer>` approach, as I want to support one multiplexer per connection string (if your app is dealing with more than 1 cache)<br/>
   - The multiplexers are stored in a concurrent dictionary where the connection string is the key<br/>
   - The multiplexer begins connecting asynchronously on first use<br/>